 The School of Prayer is open to all who wish to deepen their experience and knowledge of prayer and to explore the journey of prayer with others.
 One does not need to be a Carmelite or even know much of Carmelite spirituality to be part of the programme.
 All that is necessary is a commitment to one’s prayer life and a heartfelt desire to draw from the rich tradition of Carmelite spirituality in deepening one’s prayer experience.

 The non-residential sessions of programme will be offered once a month at the Carmelite Priory in Boars Hill, Oxford, in addition to the Weekend of Individually Guided Prayer.
-The Saturday programme starts at 10 a.m. and ends at 4 p.m.
-Lunch is included.
+When the Saturday programme returns as participation at Boars Hill it will start at 10 a.m. and it will end at 4 p.m.
+Lunch will be available.

 |September 12||January 16|

 |November 14||March 20|